 I usually add about 10-15 drops of essential oil per 2 oz bottle sprayer.
 Then fill the rest of the bottle with 70% rubbing alcohol.
 Leaving some room for sprayer tubing.
 Cons: spraying makes noise.
 So if you are in a quiet place, you can hear the spray.

-Color of the Hand Sanitizer spray with tangerine essential oil is a light orange:
+Color of the Hand Sanitizer spray with tangerine essential oil is a light orange (on the left).

-I purchased these from Whole Foods: The small one fits nicely into a small purse.
+The labeled hand sanitizer were purchased from Whole Foods: The small one fits nicely into a small purse.
 They can easily be refilled too.

 Make your own Hand Sanitizer Gel

 To make homemade Hand Sanitizer Gel: Proportions are mix 2/3 of 91% rubbing alcohol (better to error on the side of adding a little more rubbing alcohol because you do not want to go below 60% alcohol) to 1/3 aloe gel (thicker) or Glycerin gel (waterier) .
 Optional essential oils.